cloudmesh/classes/docs/source/i523/2017/project.rst

 Team
 ^^^^

-Software projects and term paperd can be conducted with one, two or three class members.
+Software projects and term papers can be conducted with one, two or three class members.
 We do not allow more than three members in a project.
 It will be up to you to determine a team, but we recommend that you chose wisely.
 Naturally if a team member does not contribute